trubitsyn/idea-visiblefortesting/README.md

 # Features

 Supported programming languages: Java, Kotlin.
+Please note: Java methods cannot be annotated from Kotlin and vice-versa yet.

 ## Choose from multiple annotation types to import